Fall 2015 Enrollment

 Financial Aid Breakdown 2014-2015

-$17,464 Average amount of federal state local or institutional grant aid received
+$18,022 Average amount of federal, state, local, or institutional grant aid awarded

-$8,183 Average amount of student loan aid received by full-time first-time undergraduates
+$7,823 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Though Walsh University operates under a rolling admissions policy, early application is still recommended.
 The completed admissions application and a high school transcript are required for admission.
 In 2015, Walsh adopted a test-optional admissions policy that allows students to apply without submitting SAT or ACT scores.
 (Note: Recruited NCAA Division II athletes, homeschooled students, and international students without U.S. transcripts and with at least two years of U.S. high school education are not eligible for the test-optional policy.)
 A personal essay is recommended for general requirements and is required for students applying under the test-optional policy.
 Transfer students must also submit transcripts from all colleges and universities attended.